chrplr/gohello/README.md

 ```

-Now you have to decide if you want to use the local copy of the github.com/chrplr/gohello library, or the copy which is on the internet.
+Now you have to decide if you want to use the local copy of the `github.com/chrplr/gohello` library, or the copy which is on the internet.

-### To use the version of the module which is on github
+In order to use the version of the module that is on github.com, you must run:

     go get github.com/chrplr/gohello
-	cat go.mod
-	go run .

-This will download the `github.com/chrplr/gohello` module in `$GOPATH/pkg/mod/` and save this information in the `go.mod`.
+This will download the `github.com/chrplr/gohello` module in `$GOPATH/pkg/mod/` and save relevant information in `go.mod`.

-### To use the local copy of the module in your `src` tree

-To use the original module `github.com/chrplr/gohello`, assuming it is located in the the same folder as `myapp` (that is, `$GOPATH/src` for me), you can use:
+Alternatively, if you want to use the local copy of the module `github.com/chrplr/gohello`, assuming that it is located in the same folder as `myapp` (that is, `$GOPATH/src` for me), you can use:

-	# Use the local copy of the module
      go mod edit -replace github.com/chrplr/gohello=../github.com/chrplr/gohello

-	go mod tidy
-    cat go.mod
+Now, to run, build or install your app:

 	go run .

-### Run, build or install your app

-	go run .
 	go build .
 	go install .

-If you distribute `myapp`'s source code and used a local copy of the library, do not forget to clean `go.mod` by removing the line starting with `replace`.
+If you distribute `myapp`'s source code and have used a local copy of the library, do not forget to clean `go.mod` by removing the line starting with `replace`. and run `go mod tidy` to clean `go.mod`.

 ## To go further